-Course # Course Name Credits On-site Online

-340.721 Epidemiologic Inference I 1 5 SI, 1 st , 3rd

-OR OR 31, 1 , 31 a

-340.601 Principles of Epidemiology 1 5 SU

-340.751 Epidemiologic Methods 1 5 1 st

-AND AND

-340.752 Epidemiologic Methods 2 5 2 nd

-AND AND

-340.753 Epidemiologic Methods 3 5 3 rd

-140.621 Statistical Methods in Public Health I 4 1 st 1 st

-AND AND 4 1 1

-140.622 Statistical Methods 2 4 2 nd 2 nd

-AND AND 4 2 2

-140.623 Statistical Methods 3 4 3 rd 3 rd

-AND AND 4 3 3

-140.624 Statistical Methods 4 4 4 th 4 th

-140.651 Methods in Biostatistics I 4 1 st 1 st

-AND AND 4 1 1

-140.652 Methods in Biostatistics 2 4 2 nd 2 nd

-AND AND 4 Σ 2

-140.653 Methods in Biostatistics 3 4 3 rd 3 rd

-AND AND 4 3 3

-140.654 Methods in Biostatistics 4 4 4 th 4 th
+Course # Course Name Credits On-site Online 340.721 OR Epidemiologic Inference I 1 OR 5 SI, 1 st , 3rd 340.601 Principles of Epidemiology 1 5 SU 340.751 AND Epidemiologic Methods 1 AND 5 1 st 340.752 AND Epidemiologic Methods 2 AND 5 2 nd 340.753 Epidemiologic Methods 3 5 3 rd 140.621 AND Statistical Methods in Public Health I AND 4 1 st 1 st 140.622 AND Statistical Methods 2 AND 4 2 nd 2 nd 140.623 AND Statistical Methods 3 AND 4 3 rd 3 rd 140.624 Statistical Methods 4 4 4 th 4 th 140.651 AND Methods in Biostatistics I AND 4 1 st 1 st 140.652 AND Methods in Biostatistics 2 AND 4 2 nd 2 nd 140.653 AND Methods in Biostatistics 3 AND 4 3 rd 3 rd 140.654 Methods in Biostatistics 4 4 4 th 4 th

 The MPH capstone experience in Epidemiologic and Biostatistical Methods involves the application of skills and competencies acquired to problems in epidemiology and data analysis.
 Preparation for the capstone experience will start during the 1st term and be integrated throughout the year.
 A student must register for a total of 3 credits of research special studies (xxx.840) (1 credit each in the 1st, 2nd and 3rd terms) under the direction of the student's academic advisor, capstone advisor or other concentration-affiliated faculty.
-There will be required group seminars for informal discussion of issues relevant to public health research and capstone research in progress sessions.
-The final product will be a written paper (research report format) based on a student's research question of interest and corresponding multivariable data analysis.
+There will be required group seminars for informal discussion of issues relevant to public health research and capstone research question of interest and corresponding multivariable data analysis.
 The student's capstone advisor will approve the written paper.
-In addition, each student will register for the 2-credit Capstone Course (xxxx.800) in the 4th term and prepare and present the work in a short oral presentation at the capstone symposium in May.
+In addition, each student will register for the 2-credit Capstone Course (xxx.800) in the 4th term and prepare and present the work in a short oral presentation at the capstone symposium in May.